-For trainees that have not completed a GMC approved training programme in its entirety, the Certificate of Eligibility for Specialist Registration Combined Programme (CESR CP) is an application process that combines previous training, outside a GMC approved programme.
-For example, if a trainee enters the UK paediatric training programme at ST2, because they have paediatric training from India, the trainee is only completing part of their training in the UK, and so would only be eligible for a CESR CP.
+For trainees who have not completed a GMC approved training programme in its entirety, the Certificate of Eligibility for Specialist Registration Combined Programme (CESR (CP)) is an application process that combines previous training, outside a GMC approved programme.
+For example, if a trainee enters the UK paediatric training programme at ST2, because they have paediatric training from India, the trainee is completing only part of their training in the UK, and so would be eligible for a CESR (CP).

 The current GMC approved run-through training programme consists of:

-Therefore, a run-through training programme usually takes 8 years (96 months) but can be completed in 5 years (60 months), if all competencies are met.
+Therefore, a run-through training programme usually takes 8 years (96 months) but can be completed in 5 years (60 months), if all competencies are met (determined by ARCP panel).

 They entered at ST2 and do not have any previous training in UK approved* training posts.
 They would initially be issued with a CCT training number (NTN).
 If they complete ST2 & ST3 satisfactorily (determined by successful ARCP (Annual Review of Competence Progression)) they will have the required 24 months of training at level one (L1 - ST1-3), and will be on the CCT route.
 Should the trainee complete less than 24 months at L1 in approved training* then they will be deemed as CESR (CP) candidates and a replacement NTN issued.